I am a Political Science graduate, major in International Relations and Foreign Service, with an interest in anime, religion and philosophy

-For Los Bastardos to reach this point, it is commendable.
+For Los Bastardos to reach this point is commendable.
 However, what furthers my appreciation for the series is the fact that the loss of one of its main cast did not hinder the story as much as it could.
 The introduction of Lorenzo (Joseph Marco) may have possibly been intended to stir conflict with the illegitimate Joaquin (Diego Loyzaga) but the character served both roles fine.
 While this did reduce Alba from potential Big Bad to spiraling nutcase, the new storyline was able to maintain enough cohesion to assure viewers there was a plot being followed.

 In my previous article on Los Bastardos, I have said that the series has some bland characters or those who were not properly placed.
 The inconsistent character development tends to happen during low moments.
-Lucas (Albie Casino), for example, was interesting in his own development after the death of his mother Sita.
+Lucas (Albie Casino), for example, was interested in his own development after the death of his mother Sita.
 Even when he sided with the menacing Gigi (Jane Oineza), it was natural.
 This was not the case for Isagani (Jake Cuenca) when he blamed the Cardinals for the loss of his adopted parents.
 Thankfully, the writers resolved it by using the public outrage he had already put on as part of a devious plan against Catalina.

 This does not mean that the inherent problems of Los Bastardos were solved with that move.
 Even without the main cast facing hurdles like they were gym reps, the rest of the supporting cast had issues.